crankapps/smartlist_push_api/README.md

 The field `ref_id` is required and should be unique for each user from your app.
 You will use that field to create or update a user’s information.

+You can also use the above method to deliver your existing users data to Smartlist.

 When a user changes their data, you can sync information with Smartlist with the following method:

 ```ruby